LBDI – How to Participate

 2. To understand how limited resources can affect daily life.

 I hope you will support me in this initiative by making a donation to my efforts (include link to your individual or team fundraising page)!
+Remember, social impact is always in style.

 Thank you and warmest regards!